jasonoviedo/bowling_app/README.md

-A program that can read a file containing the information for a bowling game, process it and render it to a table to stdout.
+A program that can read a file containing the information for a bowling game, process it and render it to a table to an injectable print stream.

 ## Considerations
 The program uses gradle.
 Java streams and lambdas are used.
 The main game engine is encapsulated behind a well defined interface, which allows full independence from implementation.

-To prove this, the implementation is written in [Kotlin](https://kotlinlang.org), a compatible JVM language.
+The program is designed to solve the stated problem, prioritizing:
+1. Readability: Code should be easy to follow
+2. Separation of concerns: Well defined responsibilities
+3. Pragmatism: Do not solve un-existent problems.

 ## Usage
 For *Nix like systems, use gradlew, for Windows, gradlew.bat: